cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

 *Added in protocol version 311.*
-*Removed by Bitcoin in protocol version 70013, but retained by Dash.*
+*Removed by Bitcoin in protocol version 70013, but retained by Lifetioncoin.*

 The `alert` message warns nodes of problems that may affect them or the rest of the network.
-Each `alert` message is signed using a key controlled by respected community members, mostly Dash Core developers.
+Each `alert` message is signed using a key controlled by respected community members, mostly Lifetioncoin Core developers.

 To ensure all nodes can validate and forward `alert` messages, encapsulation is used.
 Developers create an alert using the data